 Home Help for families Information & Advice Benefits & money Benefits & tax credits ‘Bedroom tax’

 7 mins read

 If you are a council or housing association tenant, your housing benefit will be cut if you have more bedrooms than your family is seen as needing.
 This is commonly described as 'the bedroom tax'.
 These rules also apply to help with rent under the Universal Credit system

 If you or your partner are responsible for paying the rent at the home you live in, you may be able to get help with these rent costs through housing benefit or Universal Credit.

 Both housing benefit and Universal Credit are means-tested.
 This means that the amount of help that you will get depends on your family circumstances, including your income and savings.
 However, the amount of help that you get also depends on the number of bedrooms in your property.
 This is because of rules better known as ‘the bedroom tax’.

 If you are a council or housing association tenant, your housing benefit will be cut if you have more bedrooms than your family is seen as needing.
-This is commonly described as ‘the bedroom tax’.
 These rules also apply to help with rent under the Universal Credit system.

 Your local council uses rules that are known as the ‘size criteria’.
 For housing benefit/Universal Credit purposes, the following are expected to share one room: